lulyon/R-snappy/README.md

 Report Bugs
 ===========
-Please report bugs to lulyon AT 126 DOT com
+Please report bugs to lulyon AT 126 DOT com or lualu AT tencent DOT com .